 As I go through my day, I complete the most important tasks first, and work my way down.
 If everything I planned doesn’t get done, the least important tasks just move forward to my list for the following day.

-By prioritizing my list in this way, I am able to focus my energy where it will benefit me the most and reduce stress.
+By prioritizing my list in this way, I’m able to focus my energy where it benefits me the most and reduce my stress.

 Turn Off Social Media Notifications